 Russell Investment Group is the source and owner of the Russell Index data contained or reflected in this material and all trademarks and copyrights related thereto.
 The presentation may contain confidential information and unauthorized use, disclosure, copying, dissemination or redistribution is strictly prohibited.
 This is a presentation of Kennedy Capital Management.
 Russell Investment Group is not responsible for the formatting or configuration of this material or for any inaccuracy in Kennedy Capital Management’s presentation thereof.

 The Russell 2000® Value Index measures the performance of small-cap value segment of the U.S. equity universe.
-It includes those Russell 2000® companies with relatively lower price-to-book ratios, lower I/B/E/S forecast medium term (2 year) growth and lower sales per share historical growth (5 years).
+It includes those Russell 2000 companies with relatively lower price-to-book ratios, lower I/B/E/S forecast medium term (2 year) growth and lower sales per share historical growth (5 year).
 The Russell 2000® Value Index is constructed to provide a comprehensive and unbiased barometer for the small-cap value segment.
-The Index is completely reconstituted annually to ensure larger stocks do not distort the performance and characteristics of the true small-cap opportunity set and that the represented companies continue to reflect value characteristics.
+The Index is completely reconstituted annually to ensure new and growing equites are included and that the represented companies continue to reflect value characteristics.